wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 We are working on a tool that will make managing users and roles much easier.

 ##<a name="Next-Steps"></a>Next steps
-For more information about ASP.NET Web Forms, see [Learn About ASP.NET Web Forms](http://www.asp.net/web-forms) on the ASP.NET web app and [Windows Azure Tutorials and Guides](/documentation/services/web-sites/#net).
+For more information about ASP.NET Web Forms, see [Learn About ASP.NET Web Forms](http://www.asp.net/web-forms) on the ASP.NET web app and [Azure Tutorials and Guides](/documentation/services/web-sites/#net).

 This tutorial was based on the MVC tutorial [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Web App](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database) written by Rick Anderson (Twitter [@RickAndMSFT](https://twitter.com/RickAndMSFT)) with assistance from Tom Dykstra and Barry Dorrans (Twitter [@blowdart](https://twitter.com/blowdart)).